LLNL/Abmarl/docs/src/gridworld.rst

 other agents, which may be helpful if overlapping is an important part of the simulation.

 The :ref:`SingleGridObserver <api_gridworld_observer_single>` automatically assigns
-a `null observation` as a view matrix of all -2s, indicating that everything is masked.
+a `null observation` as a matrix of all -2s, indicating that everything is masked.